Covaxin – Is It Safe For You? Read To Know The Truth

-The COVID vaccination drive has almost completed a week in India, but people are still puzzled if they should take a shot of it or not.
-Well, the skepticism is totally understandable, as not only the vaccines have been prepared in a haste but there also have been a few cases of adverse effects in some people.
+The vaccination drive in India is progressing with great momentum.
+However, some people are still puzzled if they should take a shot of it or not.
+Well, the skepticism is totally understandable.
+Though the vaccines have been prepared in a haste but it has been studied well and thus has been approved by the government of India.

-Covaxin is a fully indigenous COVID-19 vaccine, developed by Bharat Biotech in association with the Indian Council of Medical Research (ICMR) – National Institute of Virology (NIV).
+Covaxin is a COVID-19 vaccine, developed by Bharat Biotech in association with the Indian Council of Medical Research (ICMR) – National Institute of Virology (NIV).
+Covaxin has shown an 81% (interim 3rd phase trial results) efficacy rate against COVID-19 disease.
+ICMR even found Covaxin to be effective against the Delta variant of coronavirus

 However, the vaccine manufacturers have issued an advisory people must go through before they take the shot.